 To add an extra boost of goodness to your homemade deodorant, try infusing the coconut oil with herbs before making this deodorant.

-I used chamomile for this batch, but good choices include:
+I used chamomile for this batch, but other good choices include:

 - chamomile – soothes itchy skin